Bobbi L. Meloro

 Ms. Meloro earned her law degree, cum laude, from the University of Miami in 1999.
 During law school, she was Editor-in-Chief of the Inter-American Law Review and authored "Balancing the Goals of Free Trade with Worker's Rights in a Hemispheric Economy," 30 U. MIAMI INTER-AM.
 L. REV. 433 (1999).
 She was also an active member of the Moot Court Board and was chosen to represent the University at the state-wide Robert Orseck Memorial Moot Court Competition where she argued before a panel of Florida Supreme Court justices.
 Ms. Meloro and her teammate won the competition, and Ms. Meloro was chosen by the Supreme Court as Best Oral Advocate.
 Ms. Meloro earned her bachelor's degree, summa cum laude, from Bridgewater State University in Massachusetts where she received the Robert N. Larson award for outstanding performance in political science.
 Prior to attending law school, she worked for a state-wide trade association in Boston where she tracked legislation and testified before the Massachusetts Legislature on various legal issues related to human service providers.

 Ms. Meloro grew up in Massachusetts.
 She moved to South Florida in 1996 to attend law school and decided to permanently exchange her snow boots for flip flops.
-She enjoys spending free time with her husband and three children and helping girls become the leaders of tomorrow by volunteering as a Girl Scout leader (twelve years and counting) in her local community of Plantation.
+She enjoys spending free time with her husband of 25 years and their three children and by volunteering in her local community of Plantation.